 Encumbrance accounting is employed in governmental funds.
 Purchase orders, contracts, and other commitments for the expenditure of moneys are recorded in order to reserve a portion of the applicable appropriation.
-Encumbrances lapse at the end of the fiscal year and may be re-
+Encumbrances lapse at the end of the fiscal year and may be reencumbered the following year.
+The following encumbrance amounts were re-encumbered by fund on September 1, 2022: